Everyone knows that April showers bring May flowers, but April also means the arrival of spring and seasonal allergies.

 People tend to be allergic to specific types of pollen.
 For example, trees generally pollinate when the weather gets warmer, from February to April.
 And pollen from birch, cedar, cottonwood, and pine are major allergy triggers.
 Grass typically pollinates during summer, and Timothy, Johnson and Rye grasses are just a few examples.
-Weeds – especially ragweed, which can grow almost anywhere – are a major trigger for hay fever in the fall.
+And weeds – especially ragweed, which can grow almost anywhere – are a major trigger for hay fever all the way into fall.

 Pollen counts, which are often included in weather forecasts, measure how much pollen is in the air and can help people plan for their day.
 Pollen counts are usually higher during the morning and on warm, dry days with a breeze.

 Mold.
 Mold are fungi that thrive in warm, moist environments.
 Indoors, molds love dark, poorly ventilated areas like bathrooms, basements, clothes hampers, and under sinks.
 Outdoors, you can find them in piles of leaves or compost piles.
 While they tend to be seasonal, many, particularly the indoor varieties, grow year-round.

 Other seasonal allergy triggers can include plants like burning bush, cocklebur, pigweed, sagebrush and mugwort, as well as tumbleweed and Russian thistle.

 In addition, some people, especially children, have cross-reactions; for example, those allergic to birch pollen might have symptoms when eating apples because apples can have a protein similar to one in birch pollen.

 When you are exposed to an allergy trigger, your immune system’s reaction can inflame skin, sinuses, and airways.